jeertmans/DiffeRT2d/papers/joss/paper.md

 # Summary

 Ray Tracing (RT) is arguably one of the most prevalent methodologies in the field of radio propagation modeling.
-However, the access to RT software is often constrained by its closed-source nature, licensing costs, or the requirement of high-performance computing resources.
+However, access to RT software is often constrained by its closed-source nature, licensing costs, or the requirement of high-performance computing resources.
 While this is typically acceptable for large-scale applications,